maaztarkalanii/maaztarkalanii/README.md

 - **WordPress:** Crafting web solutions that make an impact.
 - **Machine Learning & Data Science:** Exploring the world of data and AI.

-## Featured Projects

-- [Project 1](Link to Project 1): A brief description of Project 1 and your role.
-- [Project 2](Link to Project 2): A brief description of Project 2 and your contributions.

 ## Current Focus

 I'm currently immersed in Machine Learning and Data Science, diving into algorithms, data analysis, and artificial intelligence to make meaningful contributions to various domains.